 - Place the seasoned brisket point, fat side up, directly on the smoker rack, and smoke until the internal temperature of the meat reaches 165 degrees F.

 *Insert an instant-read thermometer into the thickest part of the beef to monitor the internal temperature of the meat. - When the brisket reaches an internal temperature of 165 degrees, remove it from the smoker and wrap it in butcher paper or aluminum foil.
-Place the wrapped meat back in the smoker and continue cooking until an internal temperature of 195-200 degrees has been reached (approx. 3 hours)
+Return the wrapped meat to the smoker and continue cooking until it reaches an internal temperature of 195-200 degrees. (approx. 3 hours)

-- Slice the smoked brisket point into one-inch slices, then cut it into one-inch cubes.
-Place the cubes into a foil pan, then sprinkle the brisket cubes with brown sugar, and then cover with the barbeque sauce.
+- Slice the smoked brisket point into one-inch slices and then cut it into one-inch cubes.
+Place the cubes in a foil pan, sprinkle with brown sugar, and cover with the barbeque sauce.

 - Place a thermometer into one of the beef cubes, place the pan with the seasoned cubes into the smoker, and smoke until they reach an internal temperature of 220 degrees and the burnt ends have absorbed the barbecue sauce and caramelized (1-2 hours).
 Cooking time can vary.